Service Learning Projects

 Client: FC Dallas

 Description: FC Dallas WTX, the premier soccer club in West Texas, request the development of a comprehensive proposal outlining the business value proposition of a partnership between the following entities: FC Dallas WTX, Texas Tech University's recreation department, the Red Raider's Soccer program at Texas Tech University, and the City of Lubbock.
 The project has two specific goals.
 First, FC Dallas WTX needs to know whether the lease of soccer fields (currently under the management of Texas Tech University's recreation department) are a positive net present value project for all involved.
-Second, FC Dallas WTX needs to know how it can growth the synergies with the aforementioned parties.
+Second, FC Dallas WTX needs to know how it can grow the synergies with the aforementioned parties.
 FC Dallas WTX requests a final proposal and presentation be made at the Texas Tech Club.

 Description: At the Texas Tech Therapeutic Riding Center, we offer therapeutic riding classes and hippotherapy sessions.
 Therapeutic riding classes provide the skills necessary to ride a horse while incorporating the rider's therapeutic goals.
 Hippotherapy is where a physical therapist, occupational therapist or speech language pathologist uses the horse to facilitate their therapy and achieve their individual goals.